 About the FORUM

-The Deployable Communications Technology Forum (DCTF), provides an intimate educational and training space where government delegates collaborate with one another and industry to develop solutions that address mission-critical communications needs.
+The Deployable Communications Technology Forum (DCTF) provides an intimate, constructive, and educational space where delegates from all US military service branches and federal agencies can collaborate with one another and industry to develop solutions that address urgent and mission-critical communications needs.

 With an emphasis on distilling approaches to operational flexibility, security concerns, and enhanced networking capabilities across the full spectrum of deployment platforms and operational environments – including “denied” communication situations, the forum is a unique conduit for top communications organizations within the DoD and partner nations to directly engage with similar teams outside of their respective offices and leading industry technology professionals to have meaningful dialogue on the evolving challenges in the defense arena and generate solutions that directly impact mission success.